Near Iatan in Buchanan County, Missouri — The American Midwest (Upper Plains)

 Traveling up the Missouri River, Lewis and Clark found a complex river snaking its way from bluff to bluff.
 The river overflowed into backwaters and sloughs and refreshed the miles of marshes and wetlands bordering its path.

 Little Bean Marsh is an example of river habitat that remains much like the wetlands noted in William Clark's journal.
 Amazed by the wildlife, he wrote of geese and other waterfowl nesting nearby in spring and summer.

 An outstanding natural marsh, Little Bean is lush with river bulrush, cattails and bur reed.
 Nearby, the large leaves of American lotus nearly cover Cottonwood Slough, a river backwater with waters deeper than Little Bean Marsh.
 Surrounding those wetlands is a bottomland forest of towering bur and chinquapin oaks, ash, pawpaw, black walnut and pecan trees.

 As they scouted the bottomlands, Lewis and Clark would have found additional species

 Erected by Missouri Department of Conservation.

 Location.
 39° 29.862′ N, 95° 1.293′ W. Marker is near Iatan, Missouri, in Buchanan County.
-Touch for map.
 Marker is about 150 feet north of the parking lot at Little Bean Marsh Conservation Area.
 The parking lot is accessed off Westside Drive, south off of Missouri Route 45/273.
+Touch for map.
 Marker is in this post office area: Rushville MO 64484, United States of America.
+Touch for directions.